-Second step is to trigger your audience to Interact with your brand: your marketing actions shall entice them to browse your website and check out your blog.
+Second step is to trigger your audience to Interact with your brand: your marketing actions should entice them to browse your website and check out your blog.
 In this separate step, prospects become active.
 They are not merely subjects to brand exposure anymore.
 They are actively looking for information.
 This can translate into sharing social content, viewing product pages, adding to basket, creating an account, or signing up for your newsletter for example.
-Getting your audience to interact is decisive to your e-commerce success: the longer the visitors stay on your site, the better your chances to sell.
+Getting your audience to interact is decisive to your eCommerce success: the longer the visitors stay on your site, the better your chances to sell.
 Interaction is achieved mainly through content marketing management and lead generation techniques.
 Think editorial calendar, video marketing and landing pages.

 Convert leads into customers

 The next step is to Convert those active visitors.
 Here, you have to get your audience to take the next step and turn them into paying customers.
 Invest in structured tests to optimize your website and avoid leaking customers!
 The goal here is also to maximize the shopping cart.
 You can do so through:

 - Upsell: make a time-limited unique offer at checkout